 Pond, meadow and woodland.
 We also have adopted a section of the Regent's Canal through the Wildlife on your Waterways project, where you will find a mix or natural and urban habitats, and created a Floating Forest Garden displaying wildlife friendly food growing techniques.

-Species you might spot
+Species you might spot at Camley Street

 If you spot these or any other species, please submit your wildlife sightings to Greenspace Information for Greater London (GiGL) to help build a picture of London's nature!

-We have over 2 year's experience teaching children outside the classroom, giving kids brilliant hands-on experiences.
+We have over twenty year's experience teaching children outside the classroom, giving kids brilliant hands-on experiences.
 London Wildlife Trust's nature reserves are perfect for school trips and we offer a variety of packages to schools.
 From teaching resources, wildlife lessons and green events to consultations and school grounds enhancement.